UCB-Econ-148/sp23/syllabus.md

 ### Lecture

 There will be three lectures a week.
-In lecture, we'll introduce you to new ideas and concepts in programming and data science. **Lecture attendance is a part of your grade**; the specifics are explained in the Policies section below.
+In lectures, we'll introduce you to new ideas and concepts in data science oriented for economists. **Lecture attendance is a part of your participation grade**; the specifics are explained in the Policies section below.
 However, lectures will be recorded and posted after class for you to review in the future.
 All lecture resources (slides, code, supplemental readings) will be linked on the course website. **Note:** Lecture recordings will only be accessible to students in the course; if you click the "Lecture recordings" link on the course homepage you'll be brought to a page on Ed that only enrolled students can view.

 During each lecture, there will be a few points at which we stop and ask you to answer a short question.
 We call these questions Quick Checks.
 They serve two purposes:
 1. For us to get a gauge of how well the class understands the material we're currently covering
 2. For you to get a gauge of how well you understand the material we're currently covering
+3. For us to record lecture attendance

-~~Quick Checks are hosted on Ed using its "Lessons" feature, and will also be linked on the course website under each lecture. **Quick Checks are graded on completion, not correctness.** It's not important to get these questions right on your first try – but it's important to try them.
+**Quick Checks are graded on completion, not correctness.** It's not important to get these questions right on your first try – but it's important to try them.
 You will be given time in lecture to answer them.
-If you have to miss a lecture for whatever reason, just answer that lecture's Quick Check whenever you catch up on lecture.~~

-~~Additionally, in some lecture notebooks, we will post optional practice problems.
-These are not required, but we recommend that you complete them.~~

-**Attendance in lecture is required.
+**Attendance in lectures is required.
 But you only need to attend 75% of all lectures to receive full attendance credit.**

 ### Discussion Section

-There is also one discussion section a week.
-In discussion section, we'll spend the first ~20 minutes reviewing the materials are relevant to the past week's lectures.
+There is one discussion section a week.
+In the discussion section, we'll spend the first ~20 minutes reviewing the materials relevant to the past week's lectures.
 Then, we'll spend the remaining ~30 minutes working on that week's lab with the help of your peers and course staff.
 The hope is that by participating in the discussion section, you will be able to get a good start on the labs and projects.

-**Attendance in discussion section is required.
+**Attendance in the discussion section is required.
 But you only need to attend 75% of all sections to receive full attendance credit.**

-### Homework (Lab and Project)
+### Lab and Project

 You learn data science by **doing** data science, not by listening or reading about it.
-As such, homework assignments will be your primary source of learning in this class.
+As such, labs and projects will be your primary source of learning in this class.

-Homeworks primarily consist of programming problems.
-You will apply the skills you learned in recent lectures to accomplish tasks involving real data.
-Autograder tests in your notebook will tell you if you're on the right track or not.
-Most homeworks will also include a few "written" problems, where you have to type your answer in text.
-These problems will be manually graded by a human.
+Labs and projects primarily consist of tasks to clean, manipulate, and understand real-life datasets.
+You will apply the skills you learned in recent lectures to accomplish these tasks.
+Autograder tests in your notebook will tell you if you're on the right track or not, but most local autograders are not comprehensive–we will have additional hidden tests when you submit your labs and projects.
+Most labs and projects will also include a few "written" problems, where you have to type your answer in text.
+These problems will be manually graded.

-Homeworks, like all course material, can be accessed by clicking the correct link on the course website.
-Clicking on the "Homework 3" link, for example, will bring you to a copy of the Homework 3 notebook in your own DataHub.
-This is where you will work on the assignment.
-Once you're done, you will run the very last cell in the assignment to generate a `.zip` file, which you will then upload to Gradescope so that we can grade it.
-This process will be walked through in lecture and in the first assignment.

-There will be 9 homework assignments, which corresponds to roughly one per week.
-In general, homework assignments will be released on Thursday evening, and will be due the following Thursday at 11:59PM.
-See the Policies section for our extensions and late submissions policy, as well as our homework drop policy.
+There will be 10 labs and 3 projects in total.
+In general, lab and project assignments will be released on Thursday evening, and will be due the following Thursday at 11:59PM.
+See the Policies section for our extensions and late submissions policy, as well as our drop policy.

-Homework assignments are meant to be completed individually, but we encourage you to discuss approaches with others; see our Academic Honesty policy below.
-We may have a couple group-based or presentation-based homework assignments; this is TBD.
+All lab and project assignments should be completed individually except Project 3 (which is a group project; details will be announced later in the semester).
+But we encourage you to discuss approaches with others; see our Academic Honesty policy below.

 ### Office Hours and Ed

-In addition to lecture and lab, we will host three office hours per week.
-In office hours, you'll get a chance to ask questions about and (hopefully) work with your peers on assignments.
-You'll also be able to ask conceptual questions about lecture material.
+In addition to lectures and labs, we will host three office hours per week.
+In office hours, you'll get a chance to ask questions about and work with your peers on assignments.
+You are also very welcome to ask about course logistics and lecture materials.
+We highly recommend attending office hours if you feel like you need help and/or clarification on any assignments or materials.

-While office hours are not mandatory, we highly recommend attending them regularly as they'll very likely cut down on the time you'll need to spend on homeworks.

 Furthermore, you're encouraged to ask and answer questions about assignments and concepts on Ed.

 ### Exams

-We will have a midterm that covers the first half of the course materials.
+We will have an in-class midterm on **March 10th** that covers the first half of the course materials.
 The midterm is worth 15% of your total grade.
-- Midterm [March 10th, In class]
-- Final [May 9th, Location TBD]

-The final exam will be cumulative.
+The final exam will be on **May 9th** and it will be cumulative.
+The final is worth 25% of your total grade.

 More relevant logistics for exams will be announced on Ed.

-### A note on units

-The official Berkeley policy is that a 4 unit class should consist of an average of 12 hours of work per week including class time ([source](https://academic-senate.berkeley.edu/coci-handbook/2.3.1)).
-The breakdown in our class looks like this:
-- 3 hours of lecture
-- 1 hour of discussion section
-- 5 hours of lab/project (average)
-- 3 hours of extra time for you to review the lectures and explore materials independently

-In some weeks you will have to spend time studying for exams; in those weeks we will try to keep assignments short.
-We really want to make sure you don't exceed this 12 hour mark on average; if you are, please let us know.

 ---